-Welcome to the 2nd NORDIC NEUROTRAUMA CONFERENCE, November 18th-20th 2019 in Lund, Sweden!
+Welcome to the 3nd NORDIC NEUROTRAUMA CONFERENCE, November 27th-29th 2023 in Lund, Sweden!

 The Scandinavian Neurotrauma Committee (SNC) is proud to present this multidisciplinary meeting place for clinicians and researchers interested in the exciting field of neurotrauma.
 The Nordic countries have a rich history in developing current neurotrauma care with on-going dedication and progress in many different areas of the field.
 Neurotrauma injuries are still amongst the most common indications to seek emergency care and account for the highest mortality in younger adults.
 The brain is still relatively poorly understood and current efforts aim to improve our understanding of the mechanisms and care of brain injuries.

 As we all can acknowledge, neurotrauma care is no doubt a multidisciplinary discipline.
-This upcoming meeting will appeal to both clinical specialists, as well as clinicians undergoing specialist training, in areas such as emergency medicine, neurosurgery, anaesthesiology, intensive care, neurology, general surgery, orthopaedic surgery, rehabilitation medicine, pain medicine, radiology, neuropsychology, clinical chemistry, coagulation medicine and vascular surgery.
+This upcoming meeting will appeal to both clinical specialists, as well as clinicians undergoing specialist training, in areas such as emergency neurosurgery, medicine, spinal surgery, anaesthesiology, intensive care, neurology, general surgery, orthopaedic surgery, rehabilitation medicine, pain medicine, radiology, neuropsychology, clinical chemistry, coagulation medicine and vascular surgery.

 In addition to the scientific program, we host a special social program with a get-together evening (including the “world-famous” Corpus Callosum orchestra) and a gala dinner, all housed in the beautiful surroundings of the central parts of historical Lund.